Internet Addiction in Atlanta, GA—Therapy and Counseling

 High speed Internet, smartphones, unlimited data plans, tablets, laptops and more make the Internet easily accessible.
 Most people can be online wherever and whenever they want to be.
 Some people have no issues unplugging, but some people wrestle with how much time they spend online and what they do there.
 Internet addiction, in that respect, is very similar to other behavioral addictions like shopping or gambling.
 Like other addictions, compulsive Internet use can have severe consequences in an individual’s life.
 Also like other addictions, compulsive Internet use has effective treatments.

-The therapists at Thriveworks Atlanta offer treatment for Internet addiction, and more and more, we are seeing clients who are struggling.
+The therapists at Thriveworks Atlanta in Sandy Springs, GA offer treatment for Internet addiction, and more and more, our therapists, counselors, and psychologists are seeing clients who are struggling.
 More and more, we are also seeing people who receive the help they need to regain control over their online compulsions.

 Losing Control Online